DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_spfi.rst

 SPFI has analytical relationship between SPF coefficients and EAP profiles, ODFs.
 See [Cheng2010a]_ and [Cheng2010b]_.
-You can use different methods (L2-SPFI, L1-SPFI or DL-SPFI) to reconstruct SPF coefficients, then you always can efficiently obtain the EAP profiles and ODFs efficiently from the SPF coefficients.
+You can use different methods (L2-SPFI, L1-SPFI or DL-SPFI) to reconstruct SPF coefficients, then you always can efficiently obtain the EAP profiles and ODFs from the SPF coefficients.
 But please set the scale in SPF basis correctly based the mean diffusivity used in SPF coefficients reconstruction, also set the ranks correctly.

 * Analytically obtain EAP profiles and ODFs (using default scale based on default mean diffusivity) ::